XedoxDev/PAIDE/PAIDE/libs/README.md

+# Using libs

-What do I use these libraries for?
+> What do I use these libraries for?
 Below is a description.

-JavaMode.jar and pde.jar i use for code format code. i download its files from APDE.
+> JavaMode.jar and pde.jar i use for code format code. i download its files from APDE.

-processing-core.jar - Android processing tools, i download its from official Processing AndroidMode/processing-core.zip (i renamed its to .jar)
+> processing-core.jar - Android processing tools, i download its from official Processing AndroidMode/processing-core.zip (i renamed its to .jar)

+Assetspp (Assets++) - my lib for simpled work with assets

-d8.jar - translator .class to .dex.
-I take its from android-sdk/build-tools/30.0.2/lib
+d8.jar - use for compiling Sketch.class to .dex.
+I take its from android-sdk.
+And use APDE code for learning.